googleapis/google-cloud-php/Gax/README.md

 - [Documentation](http://googleapis.github.io/gax-php)

-Google API Extensions for PHP (gax-php) is a set of modules which aids the development of APIs for clients based on [gRPC][] and Google API conventions.
+Google API Core for PHP (gax-php) is a set of modules which aids the development of APIs for clients based on [gRPC][] and Google API conventions.